DreamSpoon/eevee_and_cycles/README.md

 ### View3D Tools - Split Scene by Engine button
 Use the 'Init ViewLayers' button BEFORE using this button.
-Initialize other scene, with the opposite rendering engine (based on option Cycles on Top).
+Initialize other scene, with the opposite rendering engine (based on option 'Cycles on Top').

 ### View3D Tools - Init Compositor button
 Initialize final compositor node tree for merging EEVEE and Cycles.